MinjieWan/NIR-EGCCNet/README.md

 # NIR-EGCC: A Color Constancy Method Guided by Near-Infrared Edge Information

-This is the official implementation of **NIR-EGCCNet**, a color constancy framework designed to restore RGB images by leveraging Near-Infrared (NIR) edge guidance.
+This is the official implementation of **NIR-EGCCNet**, a color constancy framework designed to restore RGB images by leveraging Near-Infrared edge guidance.

 ---